Kylian Mbappe's iconic moments for PSG, France and Monaco

 His most notable performances came against Metz and Manchester City that year.

 A hat trick against the former side made him the youngest to ever do so in Ligue 1 since Jeremy Menez in 2005.
 While a simple tap-in against the Citizens represented a remarkable mid-season run of form, in which he scored 11 goals in 11 games.

-Golden Boy award & guiding France to U-19 Euro success
+Golden Boy award and guiding France to U-19 Euro success

 Spectacular performances at club level were then replicated by the forward on the international stage, albeit initially at Under-19 level.

 France won the 2016 UEFA European Championship with relative ease, crushing Italy 4-0 in the final of the youth tournament.

 He scored five goals across the tournament, two of which came versus Portugal in the semi-final where he single-handedly sealed the French's place in the final with a dazzling display.